cnu-infolab/nass-topk/README.md

 The code has been complied and tested in Ubuntu and MacOS.

-# How to build binaries (both nass and nass-index)
+# How to build binaries (both nass-topk and nass-index)
 > make

 # How to run